Hope: A Deconstruction Journey

 Sure, you know about “The Lost Colony,” the Wright Brothers, and all the other well-known stories from North Carolina.
 But there’s a lot more that’s happened in the state’s history that has been forgotten along the way.
 John has scoured the annals of history and brought back 100 stories representing each of North Carolina’s 100 counties.
 Stories include forgotten wars, gruesome murder mysteries, personality profiles from famous small-town residents, and more.

-It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon, Barnes & Noble, and the iBookstore!
+It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon and Barnes & Noble!
 It can also be found in the North Carolina Collection at the University of North Carolina Chapel Hill’s Wilson Library.

 Appalachian Waterfalls: A Guide for Beginners

 North Carolina and the Appalachian Mountains are teeming with waterfalls.
 But where do you begin?
 This book offers a great guide for beginners of all ages who want to explore the waterfalls in the Appalachian Mountains.
-It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon, Barnes & Noble, and the iBookstore!
+It is available for purchase directly through the publisher – Lulu, Inc. – as well as Amazon and Barnes & Noble!